anupamberi/iOS-GreenRecipes/README.md

 All recipes opened using the details view along with liked and bookmarked recipes are persisted.

 - In addition, the user preferences are stored in the UserDefaults and presisted across app launches.
+- An activity indicator with a message is shown during backend API calls.

-## Motivation
+# Motivation

 This small app was built from a personal ambition to improve cooking skills.
-I have studies the UI of different App Store apps in order to construct the UI of this app.
+I have studied the UI of different App Store apps in order to construct the UI of this app.

 Some of the consulted and studies apps are :